zulip/zulip/docs/bots-guide.md

 * My bot won't start
     * Ensure that your API config file is correct (download the config file from the server).
+    * Ensure that you bot script is located in zulip/contrib_bots/lib/

 * My bot works only on some streams.
     * Subscribe your bot to other streams, as described [here](#how-to-deploy-a-bot).